daattali/beautiful-jekyll/_posts/2019-07-26-predicting-customer-probabilities.md

 ---
 layout: post
 title: What's for dinner?
 Predicting customer order probabilities
-subtitle: An MDS capstone project reflection
+subtitle: by Rachel K. Riggs
 ---

 One of the things that drew to me data science is its applicability to pretty much any field you can name: technology, healthcare, finance, retail, education, government, entertainment, agriculture, real estate, etc. There's no domain too large or small and no organization that would not benefit from having a data scientist (or a team of data scientists!) on staff to solve interesting problems.